Credit Expansion and the Scale of Entrepreneurship: The Role of Heterogeneous Preferences for Leisure

 How Durable are Durables? with Zachary Mahone

-This paper examines whether the lifetimes of consumer durables have declined over time and investigates the underlying drivers.
-Using data from the Consumer Expenditure Survey (CEX) and the Residential Energy Consumption Survey (RECS), we document a shortening of appliance lifespans alongside falling relative prices.
-We develop and calibrate a quantitative model of household replacement decisions to decompose these trends into supply-side (technological depreciation, planned obsolescence) and demand-side (price and income effects) forces.
-Preliminary results suggest that both faster depreciation and declining relative prices contribute significantly to reduced durability, with technological changes accounting for roughly half of the decline in the share of older appliances.
+Concerns over growing material use and waste generation have led to increasing policy interventions around product lives (e.g. Sustainable Design or Right-to-Repair legislation).
+However there is little empirical evidence of the extent to which product lifecycles have changed over time.
+This paper documents how the lifetimes of household durables, which account for roughly half of all electronic waste, have evolved over the last forty years and investigates underlying drivers.
+Using data from the Consumer Expenditure Survey (CEX) and the Residential Energy Consumption Survey (RECS) in the United States, we document a shortening of appliance lifespans alongside falling relative prices and declining repair rates.
+We develop and calibrate a heterogeneous agent model of household repair and replacement decisions to decompose these trends into supply-side (technological depreciation, planned obsolescence) and demand-side (price and income) forces.
+We find that increased depreciation rates account for roughly half of the overall decline in product lifetimes.

 Impact of Non Market Activities on Women Entrepreneurship